 Boneless lamb roasts cook more evenly than bone-in roasts do, and it’s easier to carve once you’re ready to eat.
 Less mess, less money and less time makes boneless roasts a clear winner!

-How Long to Smoke a Boneless Lamb Roast
+How Long to Smoke a Boneless Leg of Lamb

 - For medium-rare, smoke your lamb until the internal temperature is between 130 and 135 degrees F.